 ||Retrieving messages in this mode will move the message to a 'Deferred' queue and it can be processed later.
 This process increases the delivery count of the message.

 Below is an illustration to process the active messages in the Service Bus Queue/ Topic Subscription associated with a Serverless360 Composite Application.

 If the requirement is to purge all active messages in a Service Bus Queue/ Topic Subscription to completely clear its contents, it’s quite straight forward using Serverless360.
-Below is an illustration on the inline Purge Messages activity to purges either all or specific count of messages from a Service Bus Queue/ Topic Subscription.
+Below is an illustration on the inline Purge Messages automated task to purges either all or specific count of messages from a Service Bus Queue/ Topic Subscription.